 When the women ran to the disciples, to the place where Jesus' inner circle and other believers were gathered, they were so overwhelmed that they did not mention these events to anyone along the road.
 When they told the disciples, most did not believe them or couldn't understand their erratic communication at first, but Peter and John sprinted out the door and raced to the tomb, John got their first.
 As I mentioned before, the women might have run to the disciples after meeting the first angel and before meeting the 2 angels inside the tomb and subsequently encountering Jesus.
 John's Gospel seems to indicate this may have been the case and it harmonizes nicely with the other accounts.
 John Mark, the writer of "Mark," may very well have followed them back, the young man had a knack for being a silent observer after all.
-Peter and John entered the tomb, found the white linen which Joseph of Arimethea. had wrapped the body in and found the face cloth folded and laying separately.
+Peter and John entered the tomb, found the white linen which Joseph of Arimethea had wrapped the body in and found the face cloth folded and laying separately.
 Then they left.
-Eventually the women were able to calm down and explain everything they had seen and experienced to the disciples.
+Eventually the women were able to calm down from the incredible shock and excitement of speaking to angels and seeing Jesus alive and explain everything they had seen and experienced, proclaiming the good news about Jesus' rising from the dead to the disciples.

 After the Resurrection, many of the bodies of the Old Testament saints were raised from the dead, came out of the tombs and entered Jerusalem, appearing to many people.
-Jesus must have taken them to heaven when He ascended to the Father before this next series of events.
+Jesus may have taken them to heaven to the Father before this next series of events.

 Later, that same day, Jesus appeared to Peter and Cleopas as they walked the 7 mile road from Jerusalem to Emmaus.
 He explained to them all of the things about Himself in the Scriptures from the first 5 books of Moses and all of the Prophets, affirming the validity of the Old Testament canon of Scripture that is in our Bible today.
 They didn't recognize Him at first, but when He broke bread together with them, they realized it was Jesus and then He vanished into thin air.
 They immediately went back to Jerusalem to the place where the other disciples were gathered together.